FourierFlows/GeophysicalFlows.jl/docs/src/modules/barotropicqgql.md

 ### Basic Equations

 This module solves the *quasi-linear* quasi-geostrophic barotropic vorticity equation on a beta plane of variable fluid depth ``H - h(x, y)``.
-Quasi-linear refers to the dynamics that *neglect* the eddy--eddy interactions in the eddy evolution equation after an eddy--mean flow decomposition, e.g.,
+Quasi-linear refers to the dynamics that *neglects* the eddy--eddy interactions in the eddy evolution equation after an eddy--mean flow decomposition, e.g.,

 ```math
 \phi(x, y, t) = \overline{\phi}(y, t) + \phi'(x, y, t) ,